 Here’s an overview from Golden.
 Be sure to check out VisitGolden.com for the latest updates.

-- Golden Visitors & Information Center – Your one-stop shop for all the latest info on Golden reopens with a curbside information desk and limited hours on June 4.
+- Golden Visitors & Information Center – Your one-stop shop for all the latest info on Golden has a curbside information desk and limited hours.

-- Foothills Art Center – Golden’s beloved art center reopens June 1 with a vibrant showcase of the best from the Colorado Watercolor Society.
+- Foothills Art Center – Golden’s beloved art center reopened with a vibrant showcase of the best from the Colorado Watercolor Society.
 FAC will offer limited hours and safety guidelines to ensure visitor safety.

-- Golden History Park – This historic homestead located in the heart of downtown Golden along the banks of Clear Creek, is usually open seven days a week from sunrise to sundown.
+- Golden History Park & Museum – Admission to the GHM is still free, and they're open with limited days and hours.
+This historic homestead located in the heart of downtown Golden along the banks of Clear Creek, is usually open seven days a week from sunrise to sundown.
 Check the website for periodic closings for camp and youth activities.
 The open air park-like site is home to original buildings from the Pearce Ranch in Golden Gate Canyon.
 There’s also a turn of the century one-room schoolhouse, heritage gardens and a chicken coop bustling with a flock of beloved chickens.